-Note to Business Owners: if you want to use the Tech Check for a potential hire, DO NOT submit a registration form for that person.
+If you want to use the Tech Check for a potential hire, DO NOT submit a registration form for that person.

 A basic calculator is needed for some of the questions.

-More on the Tech Check Results
+Interpreting the Tech Check Results

 The results will be reported as a percentage of correct answers in each category.
 The categories are things like Aptitude, Basic Electricity, Motors, etc.

-We’ve chosen questions that represent important knowledge or skills that all professional appliance techs should possess, so any results below 90% usually indicate that there is room for additional training!
+We’ve chosen questions that represent important knowledge or skills that all professional appliance techs should possess, so any results below 90% usually indicate that there is room for additional training.
 The material represented by these questions is taught (along with a whole lot more) in the Fundamentals course.

 Even many currently-working techs have not been well-trained in some of the categories covered in Fundamentals, so it’s not a cause for alarm to receive low marks in some of these areas.
-It just means that taking Fundamentals will really help them to up their game!
+It just means that taking Fundamentals will really help them to up their game.

 Whoever is evaluating the techs should take the Tech Check as well so they can be familiar with the types of questions asked, and therefore be better able to interpret the results for the techs who take it.